mramshaw/NoteM/README.md

     x86_64  app-x86_64-release.apk

 [It turns out that it is not easy to determine the processor of an Android phone.]

+And the corresponding App Bundle:

+    app-release.aab             23   MB (23,207,957 bytes)

 #### Google Play Store